hanggrian/which-tools/docs/apps/index.md

 ---

-Apps listed here are cross-platform but not guaranteed to be free or open-source.
-Prefer native widget toolkits over Electron apps for better performance.
+Apps listed here are prioritized, but not guaranteed to be:

+- Cross-platform (Linux, macOS, Windows)
+- Native widget toolkits (GTK, Qt, etc.)
+- Free and open-source software (FOSS)